- Personal Injury

 - Breach: Once the plaintiff has proven that the defendant has a certain duty, he or she must prove that the defendant breached that duty, or failed to act according to the standards of the duty.

 - Causation: The breach of that duty must be the cause of the damages the plaintiff suffered.
-The plaintiff must prove the breach is both the actual and proximate, or legal, cause of the damages.
+The plaintiff must prove the breach is both the actual and proximate cause of the damages.

 - Damages: The plaintiff must prove he or she suffered damages.